qiime2/docs/source/tutorials/pd-mice.rst

    Open the distance volatility plot (``./from_first_unifrac_vol.qzv``) using the qiime 2 viewer.
 Based on the volatility plot, does one donor change more over time than the other?
 What about by genotype?
 Cage?

-   Now, let’s open the linear mixed effects model (``./from_first_unifrac_lme.qzv``).
+   Now, let’s open the linear mixed effects model.
 Is there a significant association between the genotype and temporal change?
 Which genotype is more stable (has lower variation)?
 Is there a temporal change associated with the donor?
 Did you expect or not expect this based on the volatility plot results?
 Can you find an interaction between the donor and genotype?

 Synthesis
 =========